omarespejel/monero-starknet-atomic-swap/README.md

-# XMR ↔️ Starknet Atomic Lock PoC
+# XMR ↔️ Starknet Atomic Swap

-This repo demonstrates a cross-chain hashlock primitive:
+This repository implements a trustless atomic swap between Monero and Starknet using adaptor signatures and DLEQ proofs.
+The swap works by binding a SHA-256 hashlock on Starknet to an Ed25519 adaptor point on Monero, ensuring the same secret scalar unlocks both chains.

+**Current Status**: Phase 1 complete.
+Rust, Python, and Cairo components are integrated and verified.
+The same scalar `t` that unlocks the Starknet contract also finalizes the Monero adaptor signature.

-- `rust/`: Generates a Monero-compatible scalar and its SHA-256 digest, formatted for Cairo.
+- `rust/`: Generates swap secrets, splits Monero keys, and creates adaptor signatures.
+Automatically calls Python tool for adaptor point generation.
-- `cairo/`: Starknet contract `AtomicLock` that stores the target hash and unlocks when given the correct secret, plus tests.
+- `cairo/`: Starknet contract that verifies SHA-256 hash and Ed25519 point equality (t·G == adaptor_point) using Garaga v1.0.0.
-- `tools/`: Python (uv) generator for Ed25519 adaptor points and Garaga FakeGlv hints used in MSM verification.
+- `tools/`: Python generator for Ed25519 adaptor points and fake-GLV hints used in Cairo's MSM verification.

 ## Rust (secret generator)